-This documentation is not required to be the final documentation to be used by the driver, which has to take into account real operating conditions in order to issue operating procedures or manuals that are directly applied by the driver.
-The language to be used for the final documentation should be defined by the user (not in the scope of this TSI).
+This documentation is not required to be the final documentation to be used by the driver, which has to take into account real operating conditions in order to issue operating procedures or manuals that are directly

 2.5.
-Interoperability constituent
+Interoperability constituent(s)

+2.5.1.
 Clause 5.3.5: WSP (wheel slide protection system)